ARCHER2-HPC/archer2-docs/docs/user-guide/connecting.md

      one uploaded to SAFE.

    - Are permissions correct on the ssh key?
-One common issue is that the permissions are incorrect on the either the key file, or the directory it's contained in.
+One common issue is that the permissions are incorrect on either the key file, or the directory it's contained in.
 On Linux/MacOS for example, if your private keys are held in `~/.ssh/` you can check this with `ls -al ~/.ssh`.
 This should give something similar to the following